Online Transformer Monitoring System (DRYCORE DC-5M)

 -

-inter-turn short circuits in windings;
+turn-to-turn short circuits in windings;

 -